dubo-dubon-duponey/docker-images/README.md

  * dependencies retrieved from casual urls are always downloaded and committed at a specific version alongside the Dockerfile - in such a case, a `refresh.sh` script is provided so you can refresh them on your own

-The "exception" to this rule is deb packages, albeit being retrieved solely from buster repos (the current stable).
+The "exception" to this rule is deb packages, which are pinned to specific versions (not content addressable).

 ### Build reproducibility

-The above guarantees that builds are reproducible, as long as there is no security update to a debian dependency package.
+The above guarantees that builds are reproducible, as long as:

+ * the base image did not change
+ * debian packages have not been modified in place with the same versio

 ### Simplicity and audit-ability over fanciness